oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 TV, Kiosk, Personal Computer etc).

 ## Cross-Device Authorization
-In a cross-device authorization flow, a user attempts to access a service on one device, referred to as the Concumption Device, (e.g., a smart TV) and then uses a second device, referred to as the Authorization Device (e.g., a smartphone), to authorize access to a resource (e.g., access to a streaming service) on the Consumption Device.
+In a cross-device authorization flow, a user attempts to access a service on one device, referred to as the Consumption Device, (e.g., a smart TV) and then uses a second device, referred to as the Authorization Device (e.g., a smartphone), to authorize access to a resource (e.g., access to a streaming service) on the Consumption Device.

 Cross-device authorization flows have several benefits, including: